amitrphadke/amitrphadke.github.io/about.md

 These days, I mostly do work around DEVOPS/Kubernetes/Helm/Jenkins/Prometheus/IAC and the like.

-In my free time, I like to make saw dust with some woodworking tools having chord and without.
+In my free time, I like to make saw dust with woodworking tools having chord and without.
 I build wooden furnitrue/machines by making its 3D design using CAD tools like sketchup.